quay/clair/Documentation/concepts/api_internal.md

 ## AffectedManifest

-The `affected_manifest` endpoint exposes the api for retreiving affected manifests given a list of Vulnerabilities.
+The `affected_manifest` endpoint exposes the api for retrieving affected manifests given a list of Vulnerabilities.
 This is used by the notifier to determine the manifests that need to have a notification generated.